pragmasoft-ua/kite-chat/k1te-server/README.md

    Additional properties can be added or modified for this deployment as needed.
 Refer to this [resource](https://quarkus.io/guides/deploying-to-openshift#configuration-reference) for more information.

+#### Destroy the Deployment

+After using the application, you can remove it using the following commands:

+- `oc delete statefulSet k1te-server`: Deletes the created StatefulSet.
+- `oc delete svc k1te-server`: Deletes the created Service.
+- `oc delete route k1te-server`: Deletes the created Route.
+- `oc delete pvc k1te-server-pvc`: Deletes the created Persistent Volume Claim (PVC).
+- `oc delete buildConfigs k1te-server`: Deletes the created Build Configs.
+- `oc delete is k1te-server`: Deletes the created ImageStream.

+Make sure to execute these commands cautiously as they will permanently remove the associated resources in your OpenShift environment.

 ## Packaging and running the application

 The application can be packaged using: